se-edu/se-book/gitAndGithub/mergeConflicts/text.md

 <div id="body">

-1. Start a branch named `fix1` in a local repo.
-Create a commit that adds a line with some text to one of the files.
+**1. Start a branch named `fix1` in a local repo.
+Create a commit** that adds a line with some text to one of the files.

-2. Switch back to `master` branch.
-Create a commit that adds a line with some different text in the exact location the previous line was added.
+**2. Switch back to `master` branch.
+Create a commit with a conflicting change** i.e. it adds a line with some different text in the exact location the previous line was added.

 <img src="{{baseUrl}}/gitAndGithub/mergeConflicts/images/sourcetree_1.png" height="350" />
 <p/>

-3. Try to merge the branch.
-Git will report a merge conflict.
+**3. Try to merge the `fix1` branch onto the `master` branch.** Git will pause mid-way during the merge and report a merge conflict.
 If you open the conflicted file, you will see something like this:

 ```txt
 COLORS